juji/fs-interview-task/NOTES.md

 This is a simple todo App.
 Written using [NextJs](https://nextjs.org/) and [ExpressJS](https://expressjs.com/).

+I use NextJs.
+It is a mature framework, has good documentation, with a big user base.
+Also, I used it before, and documentations about it in the web space, and in third party libraries are immense.

+I would like to try [Remix](https://remix.run/) and [svelte](https://kit.svelte.dev/) tho...
+Maybe one day in the future..

+ExpressJS is an API frameworks used by many, and I used it a lot on my previous projects.
+Based on that, I choose to use ExpressJS in this project.

+Mostly, I just use what many people use for the case in hand.

 I use mac in developing this.

 This wasn't tested in Windows.
 Because I don't have one.